...

 • Improved blood sugar stability (if you’re insulin resistant or diabetic)

 At this stage, your relationship with food may start to change.
 Meals become smaller, snacking less frequent, and hunger signals less urgent.
+Understanding how Ozempic changes your relationship with food can help you navigate this transition successfully.

 Months 3–4: Visible Changes